MaxiDOS/Roblox-FM-documentations/README.md

 The following settings are availabel in the Configuration folder located in the script

+**NOTE : Any changes made during the game on the configuration objects will be ignored**

 |Instance name|Type|Description|
 --------------|-----|-----------|
 |IgnoreForceField|boolean (true/false)| When a player spawn, he generally has a force field that make him/her invulnerable.
 If set to true, the player could be killed when he has the forcefield.